-Even if you’re staying put in your home, storage is a great cheap option of freeing up some space in your home.
+Even if you’re staying put in your home, self-storage is a great cheap option of freeing up some space in your home.
 Just make sure you do actually need whatever you put in your unit, or you’ll be spending money on items that should have been sold or donated months ago!

 If you can’t make money or donate something, and it has no sentimental value, you’ll have to toss it.
 Recycling makes you feel a lot less guilty stripping random bits and bobs out of your life – but a bit of ruthlessness is best to make a clear difference when decluttering your life.